key4hep/k4SimDelphes/doc/output_config.md

       constituents will be differend between Jets in the Delphes output and in the `edm4hep` output.

 - [ ] Not all available information is used in the conversion.
-An incomplet list of things that are currently not available in `edm4hep`:
+An incomplete list of things that are currently not available in `edm4hep`:
   - [ ] Jet substructure variables (including subjets)
   - [ ] Isolation variables